qihanwu1/qihanwu1.github.io/_pages/research.md

   - /resume
 ---

-{% include base_path %}

 # Object representation and perception

 I study the principles that guide object representation and perception, and extend those principles to structures that are not conventional objects but governed by similar principles.

 ## Orbit-Centered Representation (OCR)
 I use multiple-object tracking (MOT) as a paradigm to investigate what kind of representation is used during different motion types.
 The OCR hypothesis predicts that rotating objects are represented in a compositional way, which is different from other types of motion (i.e., translation).

 # Representation format and computations

 Humans flexibly use different formats to represent incoming information.
 When the way information is represented matches task-specific procedural demands, performance is typically better.
 However, when there is a mismatch between the representation and the task, performance tends to suffer.
 I use the multiple object tracking (MOT) paradigm to provide evidence for this claim.

-## When the representation format and task-specific procedural demands are in conflict
+## When the representation format and task-specific procedural demands are in conflict:

 ### Object Tracking